near-ndc/i-am-human/contracts/registry/README.md

 The registry enables atomic `soul_transfers`.
 It Transfers all SBT tokens from one account to another account.
 Additionally, it attempts to transfer the associated account flags.
 For example, if the 'from' account is blacklisted and initiates a soul transfer, the recipient account will also be flagged as blacklisted.
 If a conflict arises between the caller's and recipient's flags, the transfer will fail.

+Soul transfer is blocked, if there is an active soul transfer lock.
+The lock may be requested by dapps, that relay on unique personhood linked to an account over a period of time (for example: voting, games).